What is an alternator?

 Can you drive with a bad alternator?

-You can potentially drive a short distance with a faulty alternator, but we don’t recommend it.
+You can potentially drive a short distance with a faulty alternator, but it’s not recommended.
 Because this component powers so many different parts of your vehicle, driving with a bad alternator can impact various functions.
-A faulty alternator often leads to a dead battery, and if left unfixed, it could permanently ruin your battery, too.
+A faulty alternator often leads to a dead battery, and if left unfixed, it could permanently ruin your battery.

-What are the common causes of alternator failure?
+What is the main cause of alternator failure?

 Alternator failure can happen for a variety of reasons, including: